robertsonics/WAV-Trigger-Arduino-Serial-Library/README.md

 and crossfades with a single serial command.
 Also beginning with v.080 and higher it is possible to pre-load multiple tracks and issue a single resume message that allows them start and play in sample locked synchronization.

+The library now includes an example sketch for the Arduino Uno that demonstrates many of the library commands with a set of demo tracks which you can downlod from the WAV Trigger download page at www.robertsonics.com.

 Usage: